botpress/documentation-v12/docs/tutorials/chat-3rd-party-OAuth.md

     return
   }

-  // We use process variables that are set on server start from botpress config file, we could use the configs
+  // you use process variables that are set on server start from botpress config file, you could use the configs
   // const bpConfig = await bp.config.getBotpressConfig()
   // const baseCallbackUrl = bpConfig.externalUrl || `http://${bpConfig.host}:${bpConfig.port}`
   const baseCallbackUrl = process.EXTERNAL_URL || `http://${process.HOST}:${process.PORT}`